All You Need to Know About Machu Picchu Tours

 Take it Easy When You Arrive For Your Machu Picchu Tour

-On arrival in Cusco, first thing is first, there should be no rushing around.
+On arrival in Cusco, the first thing is first, there should be no rushing around.
 The best thing to do is take it easy for the first 24 hours.
 The remarkable Andean scenery will still be there the following day!
-If you have made plans for a Machu Picchu Tour taking it easy for the first day will help you get the most out of your Machu Picchu Vacation Package.
-This gives your body time to adjust, rather than just heading off into the mountains and to Machu Picchu, after leaving your bags at your Cusco hotel.
+If you have made plans for a Machu Picchu Tour taking it easy for the first day will help you get the most out of your visit.
+This gives your body time to adjust.
+Better than just heading off into the mountains, after leaving your bags at your Cusco hotel.

-There are plenty of amazing things to do in the city of Cusco and if you can allow yourself as much time as possible to relax and take things easy then you will be in much better shape for when you head out on your Machu Picchu Tour.
-Coffee shops, reading material, and getting to know the area, are all excellent ways to relax in Cusco, and as there are some impressive examples of Inca architecture to be visited before you set off on your epic Machu Picchu tour.
-It is definitely worth taking a look around Cusco on a Cusco City tour as part of your acclimatization to the high altitude in the Andean region of Peru.
+There are plenty of amazing things to do in the city of Cusco.
+Allow yourself as much time as possible to relax and take things easy.
+Then you will be in much better shape for when you head out on your Machu Picchu Tour.
+Coffee shops, reading material, and getting to know the area, are all excellent ways to relax in Cusco.
+There are some impressive examples of Inca architecture to be visited in Cusco.
+This is even before you set off on your epic Machu Picchu tour.
+It is definitely worth taking a look around on a Cusco City tour.
+Make this a part of your acclimatization to the high altitude in the Andean region of Peru.

 Pack Light On Your Machu Picchu Tour

-Make sure you only take the absolute necessities on your Mach Picchu Tour.
-Carrying an overweight backpack will not only slow you down but will over-exert you in areas where there is less oxygen at higher elevations on the way to Machu Picchu.
-You can store your main luggage at your Cusco hotel or at our office so just take the essential items you will need for your Machu Picchu Tour.
+Make sure you only take the absolute necessities on your Machu Picchu Tour.
+Carrying an overweight backpack will not only slow you down but will over-exert you.
+Especially in areas where there is less oxygen on the way to the Inca city.
+You can store your main luggage at your Cusco hotel or at our office.
+So just take the essential items you will need for your Machu Picchu Tour.
 Remember to pack light!

-This refers to eating the correct way and the right meals on your arrival to Cusco… not eating everything in sight!
-Salads (washed in purified water), sandwiches, and plenty of water are excellent in order to prepare your body for any potential altitude issues.
-Don´t forget, your digestive system slows down at high altitudes so smaller more frequent meals are the way to go instead of massive plates of food.
+This refers to eating the correct way and the right meals on your arrival in Cusco.
+Not eating everything in sight!
+Salads (washed in purified water), sandwiches, and plenty of water are excellent choices.
+This will prepare your body for any potential altitude issues.
+Don´t forget, your digestive system slows down at high altitudes.
+Smaller more frequent meals are the way to go instead of massive plates of food.
 Try and stick to carbs instead of greasy food to keep your energy levels up.
 This is the best preparation for Machu Picchu Tours.

 Avoid Alcohol Before the Machu Picchu Tour, At least!

-Although all that sitting around as you acclimatize for your Machu Picchu Tour can often lead to the more sociable side of life in Peru, it is worth avoiding alcohol until your body has acclimatized to the altitude.
-Feeling nauseous, dizzy, and suffering severe headaches can really take their toll even without a few drinks and when altitude is combined with alcohol the effects can be seriously nasty.
-Save the pisco sours until after you visit the Inca Citadel on your Machu Picchu Tours.!
+You will have to acclimatize for your Machu Picchu Tour.
+All that sitting around can often lead to the more sociable side of life in Peru.
+However, avoid alcohol until your body has acclimatized to the altitude.
+Feeling nauseous, dizzy, and suffering severe headaches can really take its toll.
+Even without a few drinks!
+When altitude is combined with alcohol the effects can be seriously nasty.
+Save the pisco sours until after you visit the Inca Citadel!

-For centuries, the humble coca leaf has been used for medicinal and ceremonial purposes in the Andes.
-This magical leaf helps to combat altitude symptoms, acts as a diuretic, and is downright tasty!
-Whether you make a herbal brew or chew them directly, this incredible natural remedy will help with the headaches and other side effects of high altitude, immediately.
-Your hotel will have a regular supply of coca tea for those who are feeling altitude symptoms and they will definitely help on your Machu Picchu Tour.
+The humble coca leaf has been used for medicinal and ceremonial purposes.
+Especially in the Andean region.
+This magical leaf helps to combat altitude symptoms.
+It acts as a diuretic, and is downright tasty!
+You can make a herbal brew or chew them directly.
+This incredible natural remedy will help with headaches.
+It will also ease other side effects of high altitude.
+Your hotel will have a regular supply of coca tea for those who are feeling altitude symptoms.
+They will definitely help on your Machu Picchu Tour.

-Coca Tea is Excellent for The Machu Picchu Tour Preparation and Acclimatization!
+Coca Tea is Excellent for Preparation and Acclimatization!

 Starting and Ending Points for Your Machu Picchu Tours.

-Our Machu Picchu tours always begin and end in Cusco.
-Whether you are a seasoned adventurer or a novice traveler your Machu Picchu tour is an experience that will leave you awestruck.
-To fully enjoy the remarkable Inca Citadel, it's crucial to understand the starting and ending points of your Machu Picchu Tour.
+Our tours always begin and end in Cusco.
+Whether you're a seasoned adventurer or a first-time traveler, your Machu Picchu tour will be unforgettable.
+Knowing the tour's starting and ending points is key to making the most of your visit.

 Starting Point: Cusco

-Our Short Machu Picchu Tours will begin when we will collect you from your Cusco hotel at the pre-arranged time.
+Our Short Machu Picchu Tours will begin when we collect you from your Cusco hotel.
+We will pick you up at the pre-arranged time.
 We will travel in our private car to the train station.
-This could be in Poroy (just outside of Cusco) or Ollantaytambo in The Sacred Valley, depending on your preferred train service.
+This could be in Poroy (just outside of Cusco) or Ollantaytambo in The Sacred Valley.
+This depends on your preferred train service.
 From here, we will take the train to Aguas Calientes, the town below Machu Picchu.

 Ending Point: Cusco

-Machu Picchu: The heart of your journey, Machu Picchu, is a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
-Explore the intricate stonework, the Temple of the Sun, and the Intihuatana stone, all while learning about the history and culture of the Inca civilization.
+Machu Picchu: The heart and soul of your journey.
+Machu Picchu is a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
+Explore the intricate stonework.
+The Temple of the Sun and the Intihuatana stone are standout features.
+Explore, while learning about the history and culture of the Inca civilization.

 After your Machu Picchu Guided Tour, you will take the bus back down to Aguas Calientes.
 From here, you will take the train back to Poroy or Ollantaytambo.
 Our private car will be waiting to collect you at the train station to take you back to your Cusco Hotel.

-*Please note that the ending point of our Machu Picchu Tours, however, Valencia Travel always includes the transport back to your chosen hotel in Cusco.
+*Please note that Valencia Travel always includes the transport back to your hotel.
+After the tour, we will take you back to Cusco.

 What a Wonderful Day for A Machu Picchu Tour!